guysoft/electricsheep-hd-client/README.md

 Currently i dont know.
 Adept from [Debian / Ubuntu](https://github.com/kochd/electricsheep-hd-client/blob/master/README.md#debian--ubuntu--) and contribute back so others can learn from your wisdom.

 ### Windows
 My heard bleeds for you.
-Propably it can be.
-If you want to do it feel free to contact me.
+Propably it can be done.
+If you want to get the client running on windows feel free to contact me.

 ## Registration
 Register [here](https://sheeps.triple6.org:9999/register) and follow the instructions in the email.